fpgasystems/hacc/docs/features.md

 ## CLI
 With SG [CLI](../CLI/README.md#cli), you can easily:

-* Make use of *out-of-the-box* [Examples](./examples.md#examples) and user functions that help you to build your accelerated applications,
+* Make use of *out-of-the-box* [Examples](../examples/README.md#examples) and user functions that help you to build your accelerated applications,
-* Deploy, build and design using any of our shipped [Applications](./applications.md#applications),
+* Deploy, build and design using any of our shipped applications,
 * *Et cetera.*

 ## Vitis and Vivado workflows